UNDERSTANDING THE EVICTION PROCESS

 - Unless the court orders something else, the landlord and tenant will continue to have the same rights and obligations that they had before the additional thirty-day period was granted, including any obligations regarding payment of rent.
 (NRS 118A.310.)

-- If the tenant fails to pay rent, the landlord could serve the tenant with a Five-Day Notice to Pay Rent or Quit and start an eviction based upon tenant's nonpayment (unless the court has made some order changing tenant's payment obligation).
+- If the tenant fails to pay rent, the landlord could serve the tenant with a Seven-Day Notice to Pay Rent or Quit and start an eviction based upon tenant's nonpayment (unless the court has made some order changing tenant's payment obligation).

 - Committing or permitting a "nuisance" on the rental property;